Satisfiability of Non-Linear Transcendental Arithmetic as a Certificate Search Problem: Preliminaries

-\myparagraph{Robustness.} We say that a formula $\phi$ is robust if there exists some $\epsilon>0$ such that $\phi$ is satisfiable iff every $\epsilon$-perturbation of $\phi$ is satisfiable ( for the precise definition of $\epsilon$-perturbation see \cite{Franek:12}).
-If $\phi$ is both robust and (un)satisfiable, we say that it is robustly (un)sat. \\ \emph{Relation between robustness and system of equations}: An over-constrained system of equations is never robustly sat~\cite[Lemma 5]{Franek:12}.
-It easily follows that a system of equations that contains an over-constrained sub-system (in the sense of the Dulmage-Mendelsohn decomposition) is never robustly sat as well. \\ \emph{Relation between robustness and topological degree}: Even in the case of an isolated zero, the test for non-zero topological degree can fail if the system is non-robust.
+For the first part of the paper, an intuitive understanding of the notion of $\epsilon$-small perturbation suffices.
+In Section~\ref{subsec:BackgroundRobustness}, we will make this more precise for a more formal analysis of our approach.
+For more details, we refer the reader to the literature~\cite{Franek:12}. \\ \emph{Relation between robustness and system of equations}: An over-constrained system of equations is never robustly sat~\cite[Lemma 5]{Franek:12}.
+It easily follows that a system of equations that contains an over-constrained sub-system (in the sense of the Dulmage–Mendelsohn decomposition) is never robustly sat as well. \\ \emph{Relation between robustness and topological degree}: Even in the case of an isolated zero, the test for non-zero topological degree can fail if the system is non-robust.
 For example, the function $F(x) \equiv x^2$ has topological degree $0$ in the interval $[-1,1]$ , although the equality $x^2=0$ has an isolated zero in this interval.
-However, the zero of $x^2=0$ is not robust: it can vanish under arbitrarily small changes of the function denoted by the left-hand side $x^2$.
 It can be shown that the topological degree test is able to prove satisfiability in all robust cases for a natural formalization of the notion of robustness~\cite{Franek:12}.
 We will not provide such a formalization, here, but use robustness as an intuitive measure for the potential success when searching for a certificate.